wpdk/wpdk/README.md

 <a id="spdk"></a>
 ## Using with SPDK

-To build SPDK, obtain the source code using:
+To ensure that correct CR/LF line endings are used, add the definitions in .\wpdk\gitattributes as global gitattributes.
+The source code can then be obtained using:

 ~~~{.sh}
 git clone https://github.com/wpdk/spdk